ajSeadler/ajSeadler/README.md

 ## **About Me**
 Hi!
 My name is Anthony but most people call me AJ.
-My journey in the world of coding has been driven by curiosity and a love for creating meaningful software.
+My journey in the world of coding has been driven by curiosity and a love for creating meaningful projects.
 I have hands-on experience with both front-end and back-end technologies, allowing me to navigate wit ease through the entire development process.
 When I'm not coding, I enjoy camping, playing guitar, and spending time with my wife and dogs.

 ## **Tech Stack**